Aahzymandius/deployment-manager/GKE-test-environment/Questions.md

 6. I have enabled autoscaling in my lion cluster, but my “bigjob” deployment still has unschedulable pods, why isn’t autoscaling working?

-7. In my “narwhal” cluster, I can’t reach my internal database which is located in another subnet on my shared VPC. **Note: I am able to reach my internal DB from my bastion VM** (network policy issue)
+7. In my “narwhal” cluster, I can’t reach my internal database which is located in another subnet on my shared VPC. **Note: I am able to reach my internal DB from my bastion VM**

 8. Autoscaling is enabled on the “mongoose” cluster.
 There are multiple nodes with under 50% resource usage, why won’t it scale down?